dexman545/Outlet/Readme.md

 // Use '*' to match any MC version
 // Default: null - set it!
 outlet.mcVersionRange = '*'
-// Whether outlet.mcVersion() should return snapshots
+// Whether outlet.mcVersions() should return snapshots
 // Default: true
 outlet.allowSnapshotsForProject = true
 // Whether outlet.yarnVersion() should return the latest yarn version or
-// the earliest yarn version for a given
+// the earliest yarn version for a given Minecraft version
-// Minecraft version
 // Default: true
 outlet.useLatestYarn = true
-// Whether outlet.mcVersion() respects the provided range
+// Whether outlet.latestMc() respects the provided range
 // Default: true
 outlet.latestMcRespectsRange = true
 ```